Sinthuya/Supermarket-sales-Excel/README.md

 ### Data preparation - cleaning and formatting
 I took the following steps:
-converted the data into a table with columns that has filters.
+- converted the data into a table with columns that has filters.
-Inserted dollar sign for the data in the columns unit price, Total, Cogs.
+- Inserted dollar sign for the data in the columns unit price, Total, Cogs.
 Tax and Gross income to indicate money value.
-Inserted percentage sign for the Gross margin percentage column created a new column for Rating and deleted the original column to make the rating a single number.
+- Inserted percentage sign for the Gross margin percentage column
+- Created a new column for Rating and deleted the original column to make the rating a single number.
 I used the =FLOOR(Q2,1) formula.

 ### Descriptive statistics analysis